How to Hire the Right Process Server, Evaluate Them, and Enable Them for Success

 Since this is business, you’ll also have to consider whether the process server’s fees are reasonable and how this pricing compares to other servers in the same area.
 Ideally, you’ll be able to find someone with fair pricing, which makes it much easier to ensure healthy margins.

-What should you consider when weighing your process server options?
+What should you consider when hiring process servers?

-Now that you have a better idea about the kinds of traits to look for in a process server, let’s take a look at some of the questions you need to ask servers before agreeing to do business with them.
+Now that you have a better idea of what to consider when hiring process servers, let’s take a look at some of the questions you need to ask before deciding to pay someone to serve papers for you.

 How long have you been in business?